tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 Less than expected as Tari's ticketing use case requires many fast transactions with many parties, not many fast transactions with a single party.

+Non-fungible assets must be "broadcasted", but state channels are private between 2 parties.

 #### Threats for Tari

 None.